Jewels of Indochina

 Day 2-In Vientiane, explore the capital; free afternoon

-This morning we include a sightseeing tour around the city.
-This is a low-built, red roofed attractive capital city, with a French feel and a relaxed atmosphere.
-We explore some of the best sights including the Victory Gate which is a Triumphal Arch with good views of the town, the That Luang stupa which is said to contain a hair of the Buddha, and Wat Sisaket, a beautiful temple packed with fine Buddha images.
-This afternoon is left free for further exploration.
-It is possible to visit nearby Buddha Park, a vast green expanse just 30 minutes from the city that houses a beguiling selection of Buddhist and Hindu statues.
-Alternatively you may choose to visit the COPE Museum, a not-for-profit organisation set up to provide prosthetic limbs to the many victims of the unexploded ordinance (UXO) left behind from the Vietnam war.
+This morning, we'll set out on a sightseeing tour around the city.
+Vientiane is a low-built, red roofed capital city, with a French feel and a relaxed atmosphere.
+We'll explore some of the best sights including the Victory Gate which is a Triumphal Arch with good views of the town, the That Luang stupa which is said to contain a hair of the Buddha, and Wat Sisaket, a beautiful temple packed with fine Buddha images.
+This afternoon is free for you to explore more solo.
+You might like to visit the nearby Buddha Park, a vast green expanse just 30 minutes from the city that houses a selection of Buddhist and Hindu statues.
+Alternatively, you could visit the COPE Museum, a not-for-profit organisation set up to provide prosthetic limbs to the many victims of the unexploded ordinance (UXO) left behind from the Vietnam war.
 The museum does an excellent job of giving some of the background to the bombing campaign, along with showcasing the important work the COPE foundation is doing.
 Most report it to be a sobering, emotive but rewarding experience that enhances one's understanding of this fascinating country.
+This evening, why not head out to see the lively night markets that line the Mekong River.
+They offer a variety of local handicrafts, clothing, souvenirs, and delicious street food.
+It's a great place to experience the local culture, shop for unique items, and enjoy tasty Lao dishes while watching the sunset over the river.

 3